qinjie/aws-create-python-lambda-layer/README.md

-# Script to Create AWS Lambda Layer in Python
+# Create AWS Python Lambda Layer

 This script creates a zip file with python libraries, which can be used to deploy as an AWS Lambda Layer.
 Optionally, you can use AWS CLI to deploy the layer to AWS.